kingsdigitallab/alice-thornton/frontend/posts/blog/2023-09-07-digital-edition-eleanor-picks.md

 ## A Mark on the Heart

 Thornton was pregnant with Robert when the incident above took place.
 He survived into adulthood, but Thornton remembered that for a long time he carried a mark on his chest.
 She took this as a reminder of God’s mercy, saving them from harm at the hands of William when he was not well.
 Robert’s heart-shaped mark eventually faded into a ‘T’ shape, and according to Thornton it later vanished altogether.
-The stages the mark went through are described in intricate detail in Thornton's account, written years later.
+The stages the mark went through are described in intricate detail in Thornton's account, written some years later.
 This is my own imagination at play, but I felt these passages spoke to something inside Thornton that was much more permanent.

 >He did, I believe, set a mark upon my son Robert’s heart for a note of his deliverance at that time.
 For, when the child was born, he had a very strange mark, just upon his heart, of sprinkles of blood, pure and perfectly distinct round spots, like as if it had been sprinkled upon his skin and the white perfectly appearing betwixt them and in the midst thereof, as if it had been cut with a knife, a longish cut (p.
 61).

 ## Chamomile Cure

-Many passages in Thornton’s writing deal with the body, [illness and death](https://thornton.kdl.kcl.ac.uk/posts/blog/2023-03-14-remembrances-encounters-elspeth-graham/).
+Many passages in Thornton’s writing deal with [the body, illness](https://thornton.kdl.kcl.ac.uk/posts/blog/2022-12-19-grief-and-illness-thornton/) and [death](https://thornton.kdl.kcl.ac.uk/posts/blog/2023-03-14-remembrances-encounters-elspeth-graham/).
 In the *Book of Remembrances*, the passing away of extended family members including [an uncle who ate too much cold melon](https://www.historyworkshop.org.uk/food/forbidden-fruit/), are placed in a list along with the beheading of King Charles I. They occurred around about the same time, and are given equal weight.
 Thornton dedicated much longer passages to other bereavements, such as the death of her mother.
 Describing her mother’s final illness, Thornton mentioned using a common calmative still familiar today:

 >these stitches continued about fourteen days, with the cough hindering her from almost any sleep.
 When, upon the use of bags with fried oats, butter and chamomile chopped laid to her sides, the stitches removed, and the cough abated as to the extremity thereof (p.
 33).